 - By engaging in their own art journey, students gain a personal understanding of the power of the creative process.

-- Through practicum experience in community students gain familiarity with a wide variety of client groups.
+- Through clinical placement experience in community students gain familiarity with a wide variety of client groups.

 - Through the study of advancing research and theory in the field, students integrate both experiential and theoretical appreciation of art therapy.